-Modest fashion may gain popularity, the fashion industry simply isn’t ready for this shift.
+Modest fashion may gain popularity, but the fashion industry isn’t ready for this shift.
 That is, until now.
 Fashion designer Ameera started her eponymous modest clothing label just two weeks ago.
-Tribute to Magazine had a conversation with the twenty five year old creative about modesty, sustainability and the importance of representation.
+Tribute to Magazine conversed with the twenty-five-year-old creative about modesty, sustainability, and the importance of representation.

 Cover photo: courtesy of Ameera

-TTM: You’re tapping into the needs of so many women who want modest clothing.
+TT: You’re tapping into the needs of many women who want modest clothing.
 There aren’t many brands that offer solely this type of clothes, which makes them hard to find.

 It’s good to know you’re on the right track.
 Can you tell me a bit more about yourself?

 A: ‘I studied Business at Boston University.
-I always had an interest in fashion, knowing that I always wanted to have my own business.
+I was always interested in fashion, knowing that I always wanted to have my own business.
 In my junior year, I knew I wanted to do something in fashion.
 During my senior year, I had a conversation with my professor.
-I didn’t exactly know what to do, since starting a clothing line is a lot of work.
-It’s quite intimidating.
-So I started to work in the health care industry – not the industry I wanted, but it provided the time to work on my brand behind the scenes.
-Due to covid I unfortunately lost my job, but that was the silver lining and kick in the but to start my idea.
-From there I started doing market research and figuring out the designs.
+I didn’t know what to do since starting a clothing line is a lot of work.
+It isn’t very stable at first.
+So, I started to work in the healthcare industry – not the industry I wanted, but it provided the time to work on my brand behind the scenes.
+Due to covid, I unfortunately lost my job, but that was the silver lining and kick in the but to start my idea.
+From there, I started doing market research and figuring out the designs.
 I officially launched two weeks ago.’

 A: ‘I thought of this last week.
-It’s a brand that’s returning the elegance in modest dressing, but with the practicality of the modern day.
-Because if you look at fashion thirty years or so ago, it all was pretty modest – but not that practical for the modern-day.
-Therefore, I create modest wardrobe essentials, like a white T-shirt but then make it modest.
-In my recent launch, there’s a silk set you can both sleep in but it’s luxurious enough to wear it to a fancy dinner or event.’
+It’s a brand that’s returning the elegance in modest dressing but with the practicality of the modern day.
+If you look at fashion thirty years ago, it all was pretty modest – but not that practical for the modern-day; therefore, I create modest wardrobe essentials, like a white T-shirt, but then make it modest.
+In my recent launch, there’s a silk set you can both sleep in, but it’s luxurious enough to wear to a fancy dinner or event.’

 A: ‘I design with a sustainable mindset.
-When I’m researching materials, I check their environmental impact in the long run and base my decisions on that impact.
-Furthermore, I watched the documentary “The True Cost”, which was a big eye-opener.
-It made me aware of the fact that if I wanted to work in fashion it had to be in a sustainable way.
+When researching materials, I check their environmental impact in the long run and base my decisions on that impact.
+Furthermore, I watched the documentary “The True Cost,” which was a big eye-opener.
+It made me aware of the fact that if I wanted to work in fashion, it had to be in a sustainable way.
 It was very impactful.’